ballen1331/Ben_Allen_Portfolio/NBA Shot Chart Shiny App/README.md

 # NBA Shot Chart Shiny App

-## I competed this project with Daniel Beim as a final assignment for the class "R for Sport Analytics"
+## This project was completed with Daniel Beim as a final assignment for the class "R for Sport Analytics"

-A few notes about the data:
+### A few notes about the data:

 •The final data file "PacificShots2.csv" was too large to fit in GitHub, but can be obtained by running the "SAL 413 Project Data Scrape.Rmd file"